• You can use a dental credit card for dental implants. However, most providers require a very good credit score.

 Dental credit card

-Many providers are enrolled in a medical credit card program designated to healthcare specifically.
+Many providers are enrolled in a medical credit card program specifically for healthcare.
 Patients can apply for a medical credit card at the dentist’s office or online.
-If you choose to do the latter, make sure your doctor will accept this form of payment beforehand.
+If you choose the latter, make sure your doctor accepts this form of payment beforehand.

-You will receive a special dental credit card that is only to be used for such needs.
-Medical credit cards are paid off as if they were regular ones.
+You will receive a special dental credit card to be used only for these needs.
+Medical credit cards are paid off the same way as regular ones.

-Most providers require a good or even very good credit score.
-Some credit cards are only issued to those over 18, especially if you are applying online.
+Most providers require a good or even excellent credit score.
+Some credit cards are issued only to those over 18, especially when applying online.

-If you find an offer with 0% APR on a medical credit card, it is a good option to go with.
+If you find an offer with 0% APR on a medical credit card, it is a good option.
 Remember, however, that meeting the repayment deadline is critical here.

 After a promotional period, medical credit card interest rates are likely to be very steep, higher than with regular credit cards.
-If you don’t manage to pay that off in time, you will take a big hit to your credit score.
+If you do not manage to pay that off in time, you will take a big hit to your credit score.

-Otherwise, just use a regular credit card.
-The interest rates are fixed and it will be accepted in every office.
+Otherwise, use a regular credit card.
+The interest rates are fixed and will be accepted at every office.

 Dental loans

-Medical loans are one of the more popular dental financing options.
+Medical loans are among the most popular dental financing options.
 They come in the form of unsecured personal loans.
 They are most often orchestrated by a third party and dedicated to healthcare.

 Dental loans for implants or dentures can be found online and at local lending institutions.
 The payoff period is usually 3 years or longer.
-It is likely that only a soft inquiry will be done, which means your credit score won’t be affected at this stage.
+Only a soft inquiry will likely be made, so your credit score will not be affected at this stage.

 There are no strict guidelines as to who can apply.
-But if you have bad credit you may need someone to co-sign it with you.
+However, if you have bad credit, you may need a co-signer.

 Dental implant loans are unsecured personal loans.
-Unsecured means you don’t put up collateral such as valuable items or real estate, as opposed to secured personal loans.
+Unsecured means you do not put up collateral, such as valuable items or real estate, as opposed to secured personal loans.

 Home Equity Loans and Lines of Credit (HELOC)